akoontz11/akoontz11.github.io/content/home/inaturalist.md

 title: "iNaturalist Observations"
 ---

-These are some of my recent observations from iNaturalist, a platform near and dear to my heart
+These are some of my recent observations from iNaturalist, a platform near and dear to my heart.

 {{% raw %}}
 <style>